-- 8. A pattern such as (.(.)?) caused pcre_exec() to fail by eith terminating or by crashing.
-Diagnosed by Viktor Griph; it was in for detecting groups that can match an empty string. - 9.
-A pattern with a very large number of alternatives (more than se hundred) was running out of internal workspace during the pre-cc phase, where pcre_compile() figures out how much memory will be bit of new cunning has reduced the workspace needed for groups w alternatives.
+- 9. A pattern with a very large number of alternatives (more than se hundred) was running out of internal workspace during the pre-co phase, where pcre_compile() figures out how much memory will be bit of new cunning has reduced the workspace needed for groups w alternatives.
 The 1000-alternative test pattern now uses 12 byte workspace instead of running out of the 4096 that are available. - 10.
 Inserted some missing (unsigned int) casts to get rid of compile - 11.
 Applied patch from Google to remove an optimization that didn't The report of the bug said: